hardik05/Damn_Vulnerable_Kernel_Module/README.md

 # Damn_Vulnerable_Kernel_Module
-Damn Vulenerable Kernel Module for kernel fuzzing
+Damn Vulnerable Kernel Module for kernel fuzzing

 ## What it is?
 This example kernel module is designed to facilitate fuzzing with syzkaller, an efficient kernel fuzzer.
 It incorporates deliberately vulnerable code that showcases various types of security vulnerabilities, such as integer overflow, integer underflow, use-after-free, double free, stack and heap overflows, and out-of-bounds read/write scenarios.